beatleani/Dendritic-Crystal-Growth/README.md

-# MATLAB-Simulations
+# Dendritic Crystal Growth
-This repository consists of some MATLAB codes for the course MM3110 : Computational Materials.
+This repository contains MATLAB implementation for isotropic and anisotropic dendritic crystal growth as proposed by Kobayashi in "Modeling and numerical simulations of dendritic crystal growth"